List of slave traders of the United States

 Mary A. Livermore was a private tutor at a Virginia plantation around 1840.
 She commissioned this illustration for her memoir.
 The accompanying text reads: "Do all slave traders look alike?" inquired Mary.
 "All that I've ever seen, do.
 They're all long and gawky, an' have no hair on top o' their heads; an' they all squint or are cross-eyed; an' they're all bow-legged, or limp; an' they all spit in the fire, an' they've all had the small-pox, an' they all look jess like this fellar."
 We all laughed at Dick's graphic description.
 "Pray, how many slave traders have you seen, in the course of your not very long life?"
 I asked.
 "There's been two here afore, an' there was one down to The Oaks, when we were there.
 Jim an' me talked with 'im.
 An' once when me an' Pa went to Boydon, I saw half a dozen of 'em, an' talked with 'em.
 They're mighty mean ornary men; slave traders are like this fellar, an' wear jess such baggy, butte' nut breeches, that don't fit 'em.
 I can tell if this fellar's a slave trader, quick as wink, when I hear 'im talk."

-When the Union Army entered Savannah, Georgia during the American Civil War, they occupied what is now called the John Montmollin Building.
+When the Union Army entered Savannah, Georgia, during the American Civil War, they occupied what is now called the John Montmollin Building.
 This building had a large sign that read "A. Bryan's Negro Mart" and was described as having "handcuffs, whips, and staples for tying, etc.; bills of sale of slaves by hundreds, and letters, all giving faithful description of the hellish business."
 The building became one of two schools for children of freedmen that were opened on January 10, 1865.
 The schools had 500 students, and were operated by the Savannah Educational Association, which was "supported entirely by the freedmen, [and] collected and expended $900 for educational purposes in its first year of operation."

 This is a list of slave traders of the United States, people whose occupation or business was the slave trade in the United States.
 Slave traders were human traffickers that bought and sold people as property, also called "chattel" or "commodities".
 The people who were enslaved and bought and sold were primarily Africans and African-American people in the Southern United States from the time of the United States Declaration of Independence in 1776 until the defeat of the Confederate States of America in 1865, ending the American Civil War.

 The Act Prohibiting Importation of Slaves was passed into law in 1808 under the Star-Spangled Banner flag, when there were 15 states in the Union.
-This Act, combined wtih the Slave Trade Act of 1794 and the Slave Trade Act of 1800, prohibited U.S. citizens from engaging in the international slave trade between nations:
+This Act, combined with the Slave Trade Act of 1794 and the Slave Trade Act of 1800, prohibited U.S. citizens from engaging in the international slave trade between nations: